grahamcarman/docs/astro/airflow-api.md

   :::info

   If the `HTTP` connection type is not available, double-check that the [HTTP provider](https://registry.astronomer.io/providers/apache-airflow-providers-http/versions/latest) is installed in your Airflow environment.
 If not, add `apache-airflow-providers-http` to your `requirements.txt`.
-  If it is not you can add it manually to the file or with [`astro registry provider add http`](https://docs.astronomer.io/astro/cli/astro-registry-provider-add)
+  It is also possible to add it with [`astro registry provider add http`](https://docs.astronomer.io/astro/cli/astro-registry-provider-add)

   :::

 To create an [HTTP Airflow Connection](https://airflow.apache.org/docs/apache-airflow-providers-http/4.5.1/connections/http.html), follow these steps:

 1. In the Airflow UI, navigate to `Admin > Connections`.
-Hit the `+` button to add a new connection
+Hit the `+` button to add a new connection.
-2. Your connection should look like the following:
+2. Define your connection as follow:
     - Connection Id: Pick a name for your connection - operators will refer to this name
     - Connection Type: HTTP
     - Host: `<your-deployment-url>`